Dynamical Boson Stars: Varieties of boson stars

 where $N\equiv m \int dx^3 \phi \bar \phi$ is the Newtonian number of particles.

 The possibility of including self-interaction terms in the potential was considered in \cite{2006ApJ...645..814G}, studying also the gravitational cooling (i.e., the relaxation and virialization through the emission of scalar field bursts) of spherical perturbations.
-Non-spherical perturbations were further studied in~\cite{2006PhRvD..74f3504B}, showing that the final state is a spherically symmetric configuration.
-Single Newtonian boson stars were studied in~\cite{1995PhDT........25G}, either when they are boosted with/without an external central potential.
-Rotating stars were first successfully constructed in~\cite{1995PhRvD..52.5724S} within the Newtonian approach.
-Numerical evolutions of binary boson stars in Newtonian gravity are discussed in Section~\ref{dynamics_binary_bs}.
+Non-spherical perturbations were further studied in \cite{2006PhRvD..74f3504B}, showing that the final state is a spherically symmetric configuration.
+Single Newtonian boson stars were studied in \cite{1995PhDT........25G}, either when they are boosted with/without an external central potential.

+Rotating stars in Newtonian gravity are discussed in the beginning of Sect.~\ref{subsection:varieties_rotating}.
+Numerical evolutions of binary boson stars in Newtonian gravity are discussed in Sect.~\ref{dynamics_binary_bs}.

-Recent work by Chavanis with Newtonian gravity solves the Gross--Pitaevskii equation, a variant of Eq.~(\ref{eq:SP}) which involves a pseudo-potential for a Bose--Einstein condensate, to model either dark matter or compact alternatives to neutron stars~\cite{2011arXiv1103.2698C, 2011PhRvD..84d3531C, 2011arXiv1108.3986C}.
+Recent work by Chavanis with Newtonian gravity solves the Gross--Pitaevskii equation, a variant of Eq.~(\ref{eq:SP}) which involves a pseudo-potential for a Bose--Einstein condensate, to model either dark matter or compact alternatives to neutron stars \citep{2012AA...537A.127C, 2011PhRvD..84d3531C, 2011arXiv1108.3986C,Chavanis:2015zua,Chavanis:2016shp}.
+However, see a rebuttal to some of this work \citep{Mukherjee:2014kqa}.

-Much recent work considers boson stars from a quantum perspective as a Bose-Einstein condensate involving some number, $N$, of scalar fields.
-Ref.~\cite{2010arXiv1005.3135M} studies the collapse of boson stars mathematically in the mean field limit in which $N \rightarrow \infty$.
-Ref.~\cite{2009JSP...137.1063K} argues for the existence of \emph{bosonic atoms} instead of stars.
-Ref.~\cite{2011JCoPh.230.5449B} uses numerical methods to study the mean field dynamics of BSs.
+Much recent work considers boson stars from a quantum perspective as a Bose--Einstein condensate involving some number, $P$, of scalar fields. \cite{2012CMaPh.311..645M} study the collapse of boson stars mathematically in the mean field limit in which $P \rightarrow \infty$. \cite{2009JSP...137.1063K} argues for the existence of \emph{bosonic atoms} instead of stars. \cite{2011JCoPh.230.5449B} use numerical methods to study the mean field dynamics of BSs.